 As before, there's a choice of five-door hatchback, Sportswagon estate and ProCeed shooting brake body styles.
 Facelifts are usually about a bit of a nip and tuck, but this one sees a completely redesigned front end, with smarter headlamps flanking a 'tiger nose' front grille upgraded to a black gloss finish with satin chrome highlights.
 Even more overt are the two large side air intakes shooting through the front bumper, creating a sportier look.
 At the rear, the surface between the LED combi lamps has been smoothed out to accommodate the company's latest brand emblem.
 And a glossy black diffuser has been added to the sportier rear bumper.
 It's all a bit more up-market inside too, Kia having worked on the interior decor, introducing sophisticated soothing colours and more tactile materials.
-Plusher grades get a fully digital 12.3-inch instrument cluster with high-resolution graphics.
-And a frameless 10.25-inch centrally mounted display with infotainment, navigation and telematics connectivity features.
+If you haven't tried a Ceed for a bit, the main change you'll notice with this current one is the addition of a frameless 10.25-inch centrally mounted display with infotainment, navigation and telematics connectivity features.
 Driver-centric in its layout, the centre console is angled slightly towards the driver's seat for ease of use on the move.
 In the rear, there's decent shoulder room for rear passengers by class standards.
 And out back in the standard hatch, there's a reasonable 395-litre boot.
 It's 594-litre for the ProCeed shooting brake and 625-litres for the Sportswagon estate.

 The latest Smartstream engine technology in use here incorporates Continuously Variable Valve Duration (CVVD) to optimise performance.
 CVVD also serves to improve fuel efficiency alongside a Low-Pressure Exhaust Gas Recirculation (LP-EGR) system, which returns some of the hot gases produced by the engine to the combustion chamber to reduce pumping losses and improve fuel economy.
 So much for the tech; what about the WLTP results?
-Well, the latest 1.5 T-GDi petrol engine manages up to 49.6mpg on the combined cycle and up to 129g/km - in manual form.
-The base 1.0 T-GDi three cylinder petrol powerplant improves that to 54.3mpg and 118g/km.
-For the 1.6-litre CRDi MHEV diesel, it's up to 62.8mpg and 120g/km.
+Well, the 1.5 T-GDi petrol engine manages up to 49.6mpg on the combined cycle and up to 129g/km - in manual form.
 As usual with Kia, there's a 7 year or 100,000 mile warranty which, since it can be passed from owner to owner, should help the impressively strong residual values.
 You might want to note that roadside assistance cover is limited to one year, but you do get a long 12 year bodywork warranty.
 Maintenance costs can be kept down by opting for Kia's 'Care-3' or 'Care-3 Plus' servicing packages, which offer a fixed-cost and inflation-proof servicing plan for the first three or five years, something which can also be passed on to subsequent owners.

 By Jonathan Crouch